pbering/invokecommand-blog/src/Blog.Website/Posts/solrwin-windows-container-with-ssl.md

 ---
-title: solrwin - a Solr 6.6.2 Windows container with SSL
+title: solrwin, Solr in a Windows container with SSL
 summary: Need a Solr server with SSL in a 1.5 GB nanoserver container that also works with Sitecore 9 and SIF?
 date: 2018-01-22
 tags: Solr, Sitecore, Containers, Docker, nanoserver